-Gaming is taking over the entertainment industry in 2023, as experts predict the numbers will hit 3.32 billion gamers worldwide by 2024.
+Gaming is taking over the entertainment industry, as experts predict the numbers will hit 3.32 billion gamers worldwide by 2024.
 Interestingly, 56% of these gamers prefer playing console games.

 It’s no surprise that gaming TVs are gaining prominence this year as most users veer away from watching movies to picking up more games.
 But not all gaming TVs are equal.